|There are many ways to

-Of course, these custodians don’t care how you manage the money.
-You can be the portfolio manager, use your own system or any system you find on the Internet.
-There are tons of options as you will find when you do searches on “portfolio management.”
+Of course, these custodians don't care how you manage the money.
+You can use your own system or any system you find on the Internet.
+There are tons of options as you will find when you do searches on "portfolio management."

 There are also firms that manage managers like SEI and Assetmark.
-These are super simple ways of delegating the management of your client’s assets but there is no reason for you not to be the portfolio manager as indicated in item 1.
+These are super simple ways of delegating the management of your client's assets.

 Registered Investment Advisors